ivokub/algoproj/README.md

 The software is licensed under MIT license (see `LICENSE`).

-This software uses hash table implementation by Per Ola Kristensson.
-This software is licensed under LGPL license (see `LICENSE.LGPL`).

 This software uses hash table implementation by Troy D. Hanson.
 This software is licensed under BSD license (see `LICENSE.BSD`).